 Negligible effect: Impact is at the lowest levels of detection - barely measurable, with no perceptible consequences, either adverse or beneficial, to archeological resources.
+For purposes of Section 106, the determination of effect would be no historic properties affected.

 Minor adverse effect: The action would affect one or more archeological sites with modest data potential and no significant ties to a living community's cultural identity.
 The site disturbance would result in little, if any, loss of important information potential.
+For purposes of Section 106, the determination of effect would be no adverse effect.

 Minor beneficial effect: The action would result in preservation of a site in its natural state.
+For purposes of Section 106, the determination of effect would be no adverse effect.

 Moderate adverse effect: The action would affect one or more archeological sites with good data potential and possible ties to a living community's cultural identity.
 Site disturbance would be noticeable.
+For purposes of Section 106, the determination of effect would be an adverse effect.

 Moderate beneficial effect: The alternative would noticeably enhance the protection or preservation of one or more archeological sites that are listed or are eligible for the National Register.
+For purposes of Section 106, the determination of effect would be no adverse effect.

 Major adverse effect: The action would impact one or more archeological sites or districts listed in, or eligible for the National Register and/or that has possible ties to a living community's cultural identity, resulting in loss of site or district integrity.
 Site disturbance or resource degradation would be highly visible.
+For purposes of Section 106, the determination of effect would be an adverse effect.

 Major beneficial effect: The alternative would substantially enhance the ability to protect and interpret important archeological resources and would foster conditions under which archeological resources and modern society can exist in productive harmony and fulfill the social, economic, and other requirements of present and future generations.
+For purposes of Section 106, the determination of effect would be no adverse effect.

-Duration:Long-term: Effects last more than 1 year.Short-term: Effects last less than 1 year.
+Duration: Long-term: Effects last more than 1 year.
+Short-term: Effects last less than 1 year.